MasynNay/Tech-Blog/README.md

-type "cd db" to enter the db folder type "mysql -u root -p" then enter your password type "source schema.sql"
-Then type "exit" to terminate mysql type "cd .." to return to the previous directory type "cd seeds" to enter the seeds folder type "node index.js" to seed the database
+type "cd db" to enter the db folder type "mysql -u root -p" then enter your password type "source schema.sql" type "exit" to terminate mysql type "cd .." to return to the previous directory type "cd seeds" to enter the seeds folder type "node index.js" to seed the database